niwis/timesecbench/doc/adding_new_benchmark.md

 The TimeSecBench benchmarks are all built on the same model: measuring a channel matrix for a covert channel.
 For *i* an input symbol and *o* an output symbol, the **trojan** sends *i* over the channel and we measure the timing for the **spy** trying to read *o*.

-A timing dependency will show in the resulting channel matrix, proving the information leakage.
+A timing dependency will show in the resulting channel matrix, proving the information leakage if any.

 Adding a new benchmark requires to implement the following functions:
 - *void initialise_benchmark (void)*, called once per benchmark.